I figure why waste time introing what you already know.

 I didn't think it was a good press conference.

-I'll be honest, which I was not, and I don't think anybody else did either.
+And I don't think anybody else did either.

 Play that again.

-I went by pretty quickly out there.
+It went by pretty quickly out there.

-Uh this is James Carver last night.
+This is James Carville last night.

-Anderson Cooper, 127.
+Anderson Cooper 127.

 I didn't think it was a good press conference.

-I'll be honest, which I was not, and I don't think anybody else did either.
+And I don't think anybody else did either.

 I don't think anybody else did either.

-This is after the press conference, ceremonial events, bad jokes.
+This is after the press conference.

 The oil continues to spill.